ClaudiaCoord/SecurityHomeMailHub/README.md

  - when receiving mail from external servers, content writing translated into text format, eliminating the various references spyware and other whistles,
  - attachments in the message may automatically save in the production, which allows them to pre-check an external program, such as Antivirus

-### Safety of local servsov POP3, SMTP:
+### Safety of local services POP3, SMTP:
  - filter service access by IP address, network address, two-character alphabetic country code,

  - authorization to access the services possible using the `LOGIN / PASSWORD`, `PLAIN`, `CRAM-MD5`,
- - limit login attempts, the value of the number of unsuccessful attempts is governed
+ - limit login attempts, the value of the number of unsuccessful attempts is governed,
+ - DNSBL block by IP support,

 ### Interfaces: